jankner/meta-report/report.md

 As was explained in \ref{sec:th} `[| ... |]` is a quasi-quotation
 which is used here to generate a Template Haskell AST for an expression.
-First input is converted into a `Computable` which is passed to `translateComputable`, which does the actual compilation to a Template Haskell expression.
+First, input is converted into a `Computable` which is passed to `translateComputable`, which does the actual compilation to a Template Haskell expression.
 This is spliced into the quasi-quotation as the second argument to `reconstruct`.
 The type of